 - This course aims to develop the broad conceptual frameworks which will enable students to learn economic issues efficiency, equity, public goods, externalities, taxation, subsidies, fiscal multiplier, money supply, interest rate and their interlinkages. - It will also allow them to critically evaluate various micro and macro aspects of government policies and their effects on output, distribution, and welfare in the economy. - The course will be useful for students aiming towards careers in the government sector, policy analysis, business and journalism.

-UNIT I: Theories of Public Sector and Market Mechanism (12 hours)
+UNIT I: Theories of Public Sector and Market Mechanism (12 hours) Overview of Fiscal Functions: Tools of Normative Analysis: Pareto Efficiency

 Overview of Fiscal Functions; Tools of Normative Analysis; Pareto Efficiency; General Equilibrium Framework; Equity and the Social Welfare